3 Ways to use Lyric Lab in the classroom for student voice

 The benefits of using Lyric Lab

-With Lyric Lab, teachers can promote creativity in the classroom in ways that are culturally responsive to students.
+With Lyric Lab, teachers can promote creativity in their learning environment in ways that are culturally responsive to students.
 This activity also creates opportunities for students to practice vocabulary and their writing skills.
 This is important because research has shown a direct relationship between students’ understanding of vocabulary and the outcomes of state-mandated assessments.

 Furthermore, it is important that in instructional activities, students have the space to create.
 Lyric Lab makes this space available.
 Ultimately what this fosters is an amplification of student voice and an environment that affirms student agency.
 This agency can be practiced by students both individually or collaboratively in groups.

-Creative ways to use Lyric Lab in the classroom as student voice activities
+Creative ways to use Lyric Lab in the classroom for student voice activities

 1. “RAP up a unit”